Skip to content

 DROP PUBLICATION my_publication;

-ETL supports PostgreSQL versions 14 through 18, with enhanced features available in newer versions:
+ETL supports PostgreSQL 14 through 18, with enhanced publication features available in newer versions:

 Column-Level Filtering: